hsercanatli/symbtrsynthesis/README.md

 Additional Code
 -------
 The synthesis files [synth_A_microtonal.py](https://github.com/hsercanatli/adaptivetuning/blob/master/adaptivetuning/synthesizer/synth_A_microtonal.py) and [synth_S_microtonal.py](https://github.com/hsercanatli/adaptivetuning/blob/master/adaptivetuning/synthesizer/synth_S_microtonal.py) are derived from [Martin C. Doege](https://github.com/mdoege/)'s synthesis code hosted in [PySynth](https://github.com/mdoege/PySynth/).
 Please see the files for more detail.

+The quality of the extracted pitch track will greatly affect the synthesis.
+We suggest to use [predominantmelodymakam package](https://github.com/sertansenturk/predominantmelodymakam) to extract the pitch track and [pitch-post-filter](https://github.com/hsercanatli/pitch-post-filter) for post-processing (removing spurious estimations, octave correction etc.).
+Adaptive tuning and synthesis also needs the tonic frequency of the audio recording.
+For automatic tonic identification, you can use [tonicidentifier_makam](https://github.com/hsercanatli/tonicidentifier_makam).
+You can refer to the demo above for how to call these modules.

+The suggested packages above uses some modules in Essentia.
+Follow the [instructions](http://essentia.upf.edu/documentation/installing.html) to install the library, otherwise, there would be an error for identification of the tonic from the extracted pitch.
+You can synthesize the SymbTr scores with theoretical intervals without installing Essentia.
+Then you should link the python bindings of Essentia in the virtual environment:

+    ln -s /usr/local/lib/python2.7/dist-packages/essentia env/lib/python2.7/site-packages

 Authors
 -------